alephium/docs/docs/dapps/tutorials/quick-start.md

 <UntranslatedPageText />

-Alephium's Web3 SDK offers a comprehensive suite of developer tools and libraries designed to assist in building your dApps.
+Alephium's Typescript SDK offers a comprehensive suite of developer tools and libraries designed to assist in building your dApps.
 This guide will help you get started with an example dApp project, walking you through essential development tasks such as smart contract